KTX: Jeju Island

+Technology

+The shock absorption design absorbs 80 percent of the shock energy when the train crashes.
+Automatic ventilation is installed to prevent noise from occurring when trains enter and exit the tunnel.
+Articulated bogies help increase ride comfort and driving safety.

 Rolling stock

 KTX-I

 The initial KTX-I trainsets, also known as simply KTX or as TGV-K, are based on the TGV Réseau, but with several differences.
 46 trains were built - the initial twelve in France by Alstom, the remainder in South Korea by Rotem.
 The 20-car electric multiple units consist of two traction heads, which are powered end cars without passenger compartments, and eighteen articulated passenger cars, of which the two extreme ones have one motorised bogie each.
 A KTX-I was built to carry up to 935 passengers at a regular top speed of 300 km/h, later increased to 305 km/h.

 KTX-Sancheon

 For less frequented relations and for operational flexibility, a 2001 study proposed a train created by scaling down the planned commercial version of the HSR-350x, by shortening the train, removing powered bogies from intermediate cars, and lowering top speed.

 Hyundai Rotem received orders for altogether 24 such trains, called KTX-II, in three batches from July 2006 to December 2008.

 Design speed is 330 km/h, and revenue service speed is 305 km/h.
 The power electronics uses newer technology than the HSR-350x, and the front is a new design, too.
 The trainsets, of which two can be coupled together, consist of two traction heads and eight articulated passenger cars, and seat 363 passengers in two classes, with enhanced comfort relative to the KTX-I. The domestic added value of the trains was increased to 87%, compared to 58% for the KTX-I. Imported parts include the pantographs, semiconductors in the power electronics, front design, couplers and final drives.

 The train was developed on the basis of the transferred TGV technology, but more advanced technology was used for the new motors, power electronics and additional brake systems, while the passenger cars were made of aluminum to save weight, and the nose was a new design with reduced aerodynamic drag.
 Test runs were conducted between 2002 and 2008, in the course of which HSR-350x achieved the South Korean rail speed record of 352.4 km/h on December 16, 2004.